skdejong/skdejong/README.md

 Hi 👋 My name is Stephanie
 ==========================

-I have been learning to code since May 2022 after switching careers.
+I started learning to code in May 2022 after switching careers.
 I first took an Introduction to Python and Apps Course with Code First Girls.
 I then studied Web Development (Full-Stack JavaScript Development) through the School of Code bootcamp from Sept 2022 - Jan 2023.
 View my [#100 Days of Code](https://github.com/skdejong/100DaysOfCode) log that I wrote during the bootcamp.

 🌍  I'm based in South East England.